FoalTS/foal/docs/authentication-and-access-control/user-class.md

   password: string;
 ​
   async setPassword(password: string) {
-    // Encrypt the password before storing it in the database this.password = await encryptPassword(password, { legacy: true });
+    // Hash the password before storing it in the database this.password = await encryptPassword(password, { legacy: true });
   }​
 }